foliant-docs/foliantcontrib.anchors/README.md

 In many Mkdocs themes the top menu lays over the text with absolute position.
 In this situation all anchors will be hidden by the menu.

-Possible solution is to use `element` option.
+Possible solution is to change the `element` option for your anchors to have a vertical offset.
 Example config:

 ```yaml
 preprocessors:
     - anchors:
         element: '<span style="display:block; margin:-3.1rem; padding:3.1rem;" id="{anchor}"></span>'
 ```

+Or, even better, you can assign your anchor a class in `element` and add these rules to your custom mkdocs styles.